cbare/cbare.github.io/_posts/2019-08-29-sources-of-error.md

 [![Sources of software errors]({{ "/images/sources-of-error-in-software-development.png" | absolute_url }}){:style="width: 94%; margin: 0px 24px"}](/images/sources-of-error-in-software-development.png)

 I wouldn't conclude from this that static typing is useless.
-But, it's just a tool.
 In skilled hands, types are a tool for understanding a problem domain, making concepts explicit and checking for internal consistency.
 Even so, there are certainly sources of error well outside the scope of types.

 ## More thinking about errors